bharatsindha/icon-media-web-crawler/README.md

 **No Keywords Found:**
 - Site may use JavaScript to render navigation
 - Check site manually to verify menu structure
+- For service extraction, ensure site has service pages with URLs containing: /services, /solutions, /products, etc.

 **Failed Domains:**
 ```bash